Racism row: Waikato University Māori staff allegations of institutional racism 'incorrect, inaccurate' review finds

 - Professors call out racism as a 'major issue' at universities - NZ Herald

-It was moving to set up a taskforce to deal with the issues, with one Māori academic at its helm.
+It was moving to set up a taskforce to deal with the issues, with one of the Māori academics at its helm.

 The outcome follows a 13-page letter written by six Māori academics at the university, including world-renowned Professor of Indigenous Education Linda Tuhiwai Smith, alerting the Ministry of Education to their concerns.